Skip to content

 Troubleshooting

-Common issues
+Common Issues

 API Key Error

-• Check whether the ZENMUX_API_KEY environment variable is correctly set
+• Check whether the environment variable ZENMUX_API_KEY is set correctly

 Connection Failure

-• Check your network connectivity
+• Check that your network connection is working

 • Verify that base_url in config.toml is correctly set to https://zenmux.ai/api/v1

-• Try testing the connection with curl https://zenmux.ai/api/v1/models
+• Try curl https://zenmux.ai/api/v1/models to test connectivity

-Environment Variables Not Taking Effect
+Environment Variable Not Taking Effect

 • Reopen the terminal window, or run source ~/.zshrc or source ~/.bashrc to reload the configuration